 Plant your Japanese persimmon in full sun in well-drained soil.
 It's also a good idea to have your soil tested, since the trees prefer a neutral or slightly acidic soil pH.

 The trees can withstand short periods of drought, but they will do best with regular watering.
 Provide water in small but regular doses, either by hand-watering it or by installing a drip irrigation system.

 Your persimmon will be relatively undemanding, though it will benefit from some pruning.
 Following good pruning practices will let sunlight reach more of the tree, allow the leaves dry out after irrigation or rainfall, and make treating for any pest or disease problems easier.

 Gardeners may be surprised to see trees drop some of their fruit a few weeks after they bloom, but there is no need to be alarmed.
 This is just the tree trying to self-regulate its fruit load.

 Many times, the biggest problem gardeners have is harvesting the ripe fruits before the birds and other animals begin feasting on them.

-For more information on oriental persimmon, contact your county Extension office.
+For more information on Japanese persimmon, contact your county Extension office.